shymkivy/motion_corr_YS/README.md

 # motion_corr_YS
 movie preprocessing

+use "preprocess_mov.m" for processing

-used motion correction and bidi shifts fix shifts from suite2p matlab repository as starting point, and to work better with noisy movies https://github.com/cortex-lab/Suite2P
+used motion correction and bidi shifts fix shifts from suite2p matlab repository as starting point, and tuned to work better with noisy movies and my datasets https://github.com/cortex-lab/Suite2P

 bidi changes, for large shifts